hopppe/travel-split2/firebase.md

   }
 }

-# Firebase Setup Guide for Free Split
+# Firebase Setup Guide for Split Pro

-This guide will walk you through setting up Firebase with your Free Split app to enable trip sharing functionality between different users and devices.
+This guide will walk you through setting up Firebase with your Split Pro app to enable trip sharing functionality between different users and devices.

 ## 1. Create a Firebase Project

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Click "Add project" and follow the prompts
-3. Name your project (e.g., "Free Split")
+3. Name your project (e.g., "Split Pro")
 4. Choose whether to enable Google Analytics (recommended)
 5. Follow the setup wizard to complete project creation